chrischow/wordle_solver/README_old.md

 3. Positional letter frequency
 4. Word popularity

+Unlike my other posts where I typically survey the literature, identify gaps, and state a clear area of contribution, this project was about discovering a solution for myself.
+Hence, I did not google for a programming solution beforehand.
 I did, however, glance at some non-technical posts that recommended the "best" words to try out along the way.

 After writing the post, I found several solutions that were able to solve the game all the time.
 However, these were generally brute force approachecs that checked all 2,315 possible solutions in each iteration.
 This implicitly means that their systems were aware of what words were in the solution set and which weren't ("support" words).